Update on travel restrictions related to COVID-19.

 COVID-19 Suspension of Entry to the Sultanate to arrivals from a number of countries.

-The travel ban also includes travelers who have visited or passed any of the 10 countries in the 14 days prior to their arrival to the Sultanate.
-The decision comes into effect starting 12:00 pm Thursday, 25th February 2021 and remains in effect until further notice.
+Starting 2 PM Saturday, 5th of June, 2021 until further notice, and remains in effect until further notice.
 Omani citizens, diplomats, health staff, and their families are exempt from the ban and will be subject to entry procedures adopted by the Sultanate.